drduh/YubiKey-Guide/README.md

 **Note** Agent forwarding may be chained through multiple hosts - just follow the same [protocol](#remote-host-configuration) to configure each host.

-# multiple keys
+# Multiple Keys

-GnuPG doesn't store the serial number of the first key it has seen - [#T2291](https://dev.gnupg.org/T2291).
+If a you want to use multiple YubiKeys with a single identity - or to replace a lost card with another, delete the GnuPG shadowed key - where the card serial number is stored (see [GnuPG #T2291](https://dev.gnupg.org/T2291)).

-If a YubiKey is lost and replaced, delete GnuPG's shadowed key - where the serial number is stored.
 Find the `Keygrip` number of each key:

 ```console
 $ gpg --with-keygrip -k $KEYID